 Milestone Day Estimate

 RFQ for competitive supplier issued Day 1

 RFP for final supply prices issued Day 30

 ESA executed Day 44

-Broad-based educational campaign begins, including the announcement of ESA and pricing and an update of the Program web site.
-Day 45
+Broad-based educational campaign begins, including the announcement of the ESA and pricing and an update of Program web site, and including an opt-up campaign.
+Day 44 - 51

-Opt-out notice mailed to customers Day 55
+Opt-out notice mailed to customers Day 64

-Opt-out postmark by deadline Day 88
+Opt-out postmark deadline Day 97

-Earliest date Program enrollment may begin Day 92
+Earliest date Program enrollment may begin Day 101

 The planned schedule is presented for illustrative purposes.
-The final schedule will be established when the City receives Department approval.6
+The final schedule will be established when the Town receives Department approval.
+5

-6 The planned schedule is designed to give the competitive supplier sufficient time to satisfy EDI testing requirements.
+5 The planned schedule is designed to give the competitive supplier sufficient time to satisfy EDI testing requirements.
 However, the schedule will be adjusted if additional time is needed to meet those requirements.